bhalash/Fun/README.md

 These are small bits and piece that were mostly thrown together for fun.

 ## Description
 I tend to come up with fun little ideas and stick them up on my site.
-This is them
+They break down into either helper Bash scripts, or things like an ISBN-10 validator or bogosort spellchecker.

 ## What's Included
-Not much.
-Solutions along with text files, where relevant.
+Folder HTML contains my once-off HTML project.
+The end goal of those projects was to learn JavaScript.
+They might do someting interesting, but ultimately isn't too novel.

+Folder Shell contians Bourne shell scripts that I use on a regular basis.

 ```
 /